Le lien vers cette page a été envoyé avec succès aux destinataires.

 Origin of funds

-Each PER, whether individual or collective, is organized in 3 separate compartments according to the origin of the funds feeding it :
+Each PER, whether individual or collective, shall be organized in 3 separate compartments according to the origin of the funds that feed it :

-- Compartment 1 (individual compartment) receives voluntary payments from the plan holder.
-Within this compartment, in order to determine the tax applicable on leaving the plan, the managing bodies shall distinguish between two categories of payments:
+- Compartment No. 1 (individual compartment) receives voluntary payments from the plan holder.
+Within this compartment, in order to determine the taxation applicable at the exit from the plan, the managing bodies distinguish two categories of payments:

 - voluntary payments deductible from the plan holder's taxable income,